 Eventually, racers who wanted to push the limits of what they could do with the sport started creating what is called BMX Freestyle – which today, encompasses the Dirt, Park, Street, and Flatland disciplines.
-Today, BMX Freestyle is one of the staple events at the Summer X Games Extreme Sports competition, which is organised in the United States on a yearly basis.
-The popularity of the sport has increased significantly due to the relatively ease of access to riding locations.
+Today, BMX Freestyle is one of the staple events at the Summer X Games Extreme Sports competition, which is

-Not all BMX bikes are built equal.
+Not all BMX bikes are built equally.
 Although they are all categorized under BMX bikes, but they can be differentiated according to the terrain that they are built for.
 The most common types of BMX bikes are: